mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 ![Sequencer hand IK constraint]({{ '/assets/images/posts/static-mesh-sockets/sequencer-hand-ik-constraint.gif' | relative_url }})

-Now we can keyframe our prop & hand IK controls for our throw animation, bake the animation and simply attach a barrel to our prop bone in-game.
+Now we can keyframe the prop & hand IK controls for our throw animation, bake it out to a sequence and simply attach a barrel to our prop bone in-game.
-The hands will continue to accurately follow the gripping positions on the barrel.
+The hands will continue to accurately follow the gripping positions on the barrel until we need to detach it to enable physics simulation again.

 ![Throw animation]({{ '/assets/images/posts/static-mesh-sockets/throw-animation.gif' | relative_url }})